 This course focuses on the union of mind, body and the breath through various yoga Asana while promoting physical health and psychological well-being.
 The practice of Asana, Pranayama and Meditation are utilized for a complete yoga practice.
 The yoga Asanas are designed to enhance muscular strength, muscular endurance, flexibility, concentration and relaxation.
-Repeatable to a maximum of 4 semester hours; a maximum of 4 semester hours of KPE activity courses may apply to a degree or certificate.
+Repeatable to a maximum of 4 semester hours of KPE activity courses may apply to a degree or certificate.